hayden-donnelly/iwatype/README.md

 ## About

-Iwatype is an *aesthtic* typing app.
+Iwatype is an *aesthetic* typing app.
 The *aesthetic* is a work in progress.

 ## Dependencies